UPGS: Unified Pose-aware Gaussian Splatting for Dynamic Scene Deblurring: Demo videos

 \section{Demo videos}

-We also provide demo videos for qualitative evaluation under real-world conditions (please see the “demo” folder in the supplementary material).
+We also provide \texttt{demo.mov} for qualitative comparisons under real-world conditions.
 Compared with the baseline, our renderings demonstrate noticeably improved temporal consistency: object contours remain stable without jitter, textures are coherent over time with minimal flicker or shimmer, and motion-blur streaks appear smooth and continuous.
 These improvements are particularly evident in challenging regions where fast object motion overlaps with strong camera shake.
 The supplementary demo footage provides visual evidence of these effects, showcasing sharper, more stable novel views that complement the quantitative results presented in the paper.